If you feel unsafe for any reason, please call 911 or your local emergency number.

 What We Carry With Us

-to react quickly when something feels uncertain.
+react quickly when something feels uncertain.

 These patterns formed before we had language for them.